UPPMAX/R-matlab-julia-HPC/docs/common/use_tarball.rst

 The procedure has these steps:

+- Go to a suitable directory
 - Get the tarball
 - Uncompress the tarball

 Step 1: get the tarball
 ^^^^^^^^^^^^^^^^^^^^^^^

+- In a terminal, ``cd`` to a good directory to keep the exercises (for instance in your just created folder in the project directory)
+- You may create a new folder (``mkdir``), called ``exercises`` or similar).
-In a terminal, use the following command to download the file to your current folder:
+- Use the following command to download the file to your current folder:

 .. tabs::